Miami Northwestern Senior High School

-Miami Northwestern Senior High School is a public four-year high school located in Miami, Florida, United States.
-The school has struggled with test scores.
-It has had successful football and track programs, and numerous alumni have become professional athletes.
-The student body is predominantly African American.
-The school has a performing arts and visual arts program.
-The athletic teams are known as the Bulls, and the school colors are blue, gold, and white.
-NFL player Teddy Bridgewater has stayed heavily involved with the school’s athletic programs, serving as its football coach in the 2024 season.
+Miami Northwestern Senior High School is a public, four-year high school located in the Liberty City neighborhood of Miami, Florida in the United States.
+Affectionately known as "Da West," the school is one of only two of Miami's historically-Black high schools that remains open.
+In addition to being known for its storied football and track programs, Northwestern is home to several successful magnet programs that offer students training to prepare them for careers in the medical field and performing and visual arts.
+It boasts a large and loyal alumni base consisting of elected officials, educators, professional athletes, musicians, doctors, attorneys, pilots, filmmakers, etc. The student body is predominantly Black.
+The school's mascot is "Leroy the Bull" and its colors are royal blue and old gold.
+Some of its notable alumni include Congresswoman Frederica Wilson, history-making pilot Barrington Irving, Oscar-winning filmmaker Barry Jenkins, NFL quarterback Teddy Bridgewater and many more.
+Throughout his professional career, Bridgewater remained heavily involved with the school’s athletic programs - including serving as its head football coach, and leading the school to its ninth state championship in the 2024 season.

 Ida Ratcliffe was appointed the first principal in August 1955.

 Academics

 Northwestern has long been known for its academic challenges; however, the school has shown an unprecedented turn-around over the last several years.
 Since the implementation of the Florida School Accountability Report, Northwestern had received a "D" or "F" for the 12 consecutive years between 1998 and 2010, with four "F" grades in the 2001–02, 2002–03, 2006–07, and 2008–09 school years.
 During that time, Miami Northwestern was labeled one of the 163 "dropout factories" in the state of Florida by a Johns Hopkins University study of retention rates of students from their freshman to senior years.
 Using data from the 2004, 2005, and 2006 school years, the study found that 59% of entering freshman had dropped out or transferred before their senior year.
 Only 41% of the entering class had progressed to earn diplomas.
 As of the 2010–11 school year, the graduation rate had doubled to 81%.

 In 2010–11, Miami Northwestern received a "B" on the School Accountability Report, the highest grade ever received by an inner-city school in Miami-Dade County.
 This improvement has been attributed in part to a major overhaul in school staff, and to an increased focus on college readiness and college-level courses.
 To further these efforts, Florida International University has partnered with Northwestern to help foster a successful community school.
 The initiative, funded by $1 million from JPMorgan Chase, will focus on increased dual-enrollment offerings, financial literacy, service learning, and the construction of an aquaponics laboratory at the school.

 In 2015 Miami Northwestern finally received an "A" rating from the state of Florida.